 Beast Mastery Hunter

 A distinctive characteristic of the Marksmanship Hunter is that this specialization does not use any pet and may rely only on themselves.
 After certain changes in Legion, this Hunter’s spec had one of the best DPS figures for a single target.
-Right now, Marksmanship Hunter considers being the most powerful specialization for both single target and AOE or cleave targets.
+Right now, Marksmanship Hunter considers being the most powerful specialization for AoE or cleave targets.
+At single target fights MM hunters aren’t strong at all.

 As long as Survival Hunter was also changed in Legion expansion, it is no longer helpful in PvE content.
 However, in the PvP specter of the game Survival Hunter became a very strong opponent.
 Taking this into consideration this spec is not recommended to start the adventures in Shadowlands.